 Thankfully, you can rent a professional work truck so you can bring all of your tools to the job site, while still looking distinguished.
 But you’ll probably want to leave your suit and tie back at the office.

-Additionally, renting a work truck with a towing package is also an option for larger jobs where you need to transport heavy equipment and tools.
+Additionally, renting a heavy equipment transportation truck with a towing package is also an option for larger jobs where you need to transport heavy equipment and tools.
+Most of these heavy equipment run on fuel so you may contact an Onsite Diesel Fuel Delivery service to supply you with fuel at your construction site.

 While it’s easy to imagine the daily life of a busy contractor, being both a contractor and a property manager can have you burning your candle at both ends if you’re not careful.